 She glanced down, reading the paper.

 Princess, the words read.
 Please, trust these men.
 Denth has served me well for some measure now, and he is loyal--if any mercenary can be called loyal.
-Still, he and his men have been paid, and I am confident he will stay true to us for the duration of his contract.
-I offer proof of authenticity for this letter by virtue of password: Bluemask.
+He and his men have been paid, and I am confident he will stay true to us for the duration of his contract.
+I offer proof of authenticity by virtue of this password: Bluemask.

-It was in Lemks’ hand.
+The writing was in Lemks’ hand.
 More than that, he had given the proper password.
 Not ‘bluemask’--that was misdirection.
 The true password was using the word ‘measure’ instead of time.
 It was as sure an authentication as she was likely to get.
 She glanced at Denth, who slurped out the insides of another claw.

-“Ah, now,” he said, setting down the shell.
+“Ah, now,” he said, tossing aside the shell.
 “This is the tricky part; she has to make a decision.
-Are we telling her the truth, or are we misleading her?
-Have we fabricated that letter somehow?
+Are we telling her the truth, or are we fooling her?
+Have we fabricated that letter?
 Or, maybe we took the old spy captive and tortured him, forcing him to write the words.”

-“We could bring you his fingers as proof of our good faith,” Tonk Fah said, eying Vivenna.
+“We could bring you his fingers as proof of our good faith,” Tonk Fah said.
 “Would that help?

 Vivenna raised an eyebrow.
 “Mercenary humor?”